 According to South Carolina Department of Corrections officials, a South Carolina inmate escaped from a maximum-security prison using wire cutters that were apparently flown into the prison yard by a drone.
 South Carolina Corrections Director Bryan Stirling stated investigators believe a drone was used to fly in the tools that allowed the inmate to escape.
 The escaped inmate used a cell phone and other tools delivered by a drone to help coordinate his escape.
 The escaped inmate was recaptured in Austin Texas two days later.

 TIJUANA TO CALIFORNIA METH DELIVERY DRONE

 A drone carrying approximately 6 pounds of methamphetamine departed from a parking lot in Tijuana Mexico, and landed in a parking lot located on the U.S. side of the border in Southern California.
 The U.S. Drug Enforcement Administration stated that they are aware of over 150 fifty separate instances that they are aware of this type of activity happening.

 On July 29, 2015 a drone carrying tobacco, marijuana and heroin landed in the middle of a prison yard at the Mansfield Correctional Institution in Ohio.
 This led to several inmates getting into a fight as the attempted to access the illegal cargo.
 This is not the first time this has happened at this facility.

 80,000 VOLT FLYING DRONE STUN GUN

 At the 2014 SXSW convention in Austin Texas, a software developer unveiled his latest invention, the CUPID (Chaotic Unmanned Personal Intercept Drone).
 The CUPID is armed with an 80,000-volt electrical stun gun, can sense motion, and could be used to “stun” home intruders.

-These are just a few examples of how criminals and others use commercial drones in nefarious and illegal ways.
+These are just a small fraction of the number of examples how criminals and others use commercial drones in nefarious ways.